novlesse/novlesse/README.md

 My name is Jeffrey Lau.
 I am a front-end developer with full-stack background based in Vancouver, BC.

 I am energized by pursuing continuous learning and improvement with a growth mindset.
 I tend to solve challenges with solutions that are simple, effective and meet the demands of the situation while ensuring the work output is of a high standard.
-I enjoy the challenge of solving complex problems and making important decisions using creativity and logic rather than relying on established processes.
+I enjoy the challenge of solving complex problems and making important decisions using creativity and logic.

 #### You can connect with me here: